-The Statement of Financial Activities, Statement of Financial Position, Statement of Changes in Reserves and Statement of Cash Flows for the year ended 31 December 2020 are set out on pages 20-24.
+The Statement of Financial Activities, Statement of Financial Position, Statement of Changes in Reserves and Statement of Cash Flows for the year ended 31 December 2021 are set out on pages 19-23.

-In summary our income has increased to €25.9m (2019: €22.3m) mainly due to increased statutory grants relating to increased homeless services during 2020 and fundraising income.
-Fundraising had a very successful year bearing in mind COVID19 with the December Late Late Show special, a major boost for our income.
-Related expenditure has also increased to €21.9m (2019: €21.1m) primarily due to the increased services we provide.
-The surplus earned for the year amounts to €4.1m (2019: €1.2m).
+In summary our income has decreased slightly to €25.6m (2020: €26m) mainly to due to decreased donations and fundraising income during 2021.
+Related expenditure increased to €23.5m (2020: €21.9m) primarily due to the increased level of services we provide.
+The surplus earned for the year amounts to €2.1m (2021: €4.1m).

-Our Capital Development fund raised additional funds of 2m for our property development programme to provide much needed housing for our clients.
+Our Capital Development Fund raised additional funds of €805k for our property development programme to provide much needed housing for our clients.

-Dublin Simon intend to utilise our surplus funds for our property development and acquisitions programme to provide much needed Housing to the Homeless population.
+We intend to utilise our surplus funds for the continuation and enhancement of our services including our property development and acquisitions programme to provide much needed Housing to the Homeless population.

-Our balance sheet tangible assets value increased to €65.5m (2019: €62.8m) due to the additional property acquisitions to meet the growing requirements of the homeless population and is reflective of our commitment to help resolve the current homeless situation.
-Our cash at bank increased to €13.8m (2019: €8.1m) at 31 December 2019 mainly due to increased fundraising income and activity.
+Our balance sheet tangible assets value increased to €69.3m (2020: €65.5m) due to the additional property acquisitions to meet the growing requirements of the homeless population and is reflective of our commitment to help resolve the current homeless situation.
+Our cash at bank decreased to €13.3m (2021: €13.8m) at 31 December 2021.